Rhubarb: benefits, dosage, contraindications

 Chronic inflammatory bowel diseases: prohibited

-Do not use in cases of inflammatory bowel diseases (e.g., Crohn's disease, ulcerative colitis).
+Do not use in cases of inflammatory diseases of the colon (for example, Crohn's disease, ulcerative colitis).